paul-norman/go-template-manager/COMPONENTS.md

 and function identically.

-In addition to all standard data passed to these collected, nested templates, they are also assigned two additional variables: `.ParentUuid` and `.ParentPosition`.
+In addition to all standard data passed to these nested templates, they are also assigned two additional variables: `.ParentUuid` and `.ParentPosition`.

-`.ParentUuid` is the uuid of the parent component, and `.ParentPosition` is the index that the specific component occupies in the string slice passed to the parent component *(i.e. the position of the item within the `.Tab` slice)*.
+`.ParentUuid` is the uuid of the parent component, and `.ParentPosition` is the index that the specific component occupies in the string slice passed to the parent component *(e.g. the position of the item within the `.Tab` slice)*.

 These variables should allow tricks such as the CSS checkbox hack to be implemented without assigning names / ids to all nested items, keeping the code as clean as possible.